-In a large bowl sift together flour, baking powder, salt, and cocoa.
+- In a large bowl whisk together flour, baking powder, salt, and cocoa.
 Set aside.

-- Keeping speed on low, slowly add the dry ingredients to the wet ingredients, about 1/2 cup at a time.
+- While speed is still on low, slowly add the dry ingredients to the wet ingredients, about 1/2 cup at a time.
 Once all dry ingredients have been added, mix just until the dry ingredients are no longer visible, about another 2-3 minutes.
 Be careful not to overmix.

-Pour batter into prepared muffin tin, filling containers about 1/2 of the way full.
+- Pour batter into prepared muffin tin, filling containers about 1/2 of the way full.
 TIP: I like to use a 1 tablespoon cookie scoop for this.
 Roughly 2 to 2 1/2 scoops was enough.

-Bake chocolate cupcakes in the oven for 20-25 minutes or until a tester toothpick comes out clean.
+- Bake chocolate cupcakes in the oven for 20-25 minutes or until a tester toothpick comes out clean with no crumbs.

 For the Vanilla Buttercream Frosting

-Drop mixer speed to medium and slowly add sugar to butter, adding roughly 1/2 cup at a time, mixing thoroughly in between.
-If mixture gets too dry, add the 1 tbsp heavy whipping cream.
+- Drop mixer speed to medium and slowly add sugar to butter, adding roughly 1/2 cup at a time, mixing thoroughly in between.
+If mixture gets too dry, add the 1 tablespoon heavy whipping cream.

-If using food coloring, separate about 1/3 to 1/2 cup frosting to a separate bowl.
-Add green food coloring to the larger portion of frosting and orange food coloring to the smaller portion.
-Mix both frostings untl desired color is reached Add both frostings to a pastry bag.
+- Turn off mixer.
+Scoop out about 1/4 to 1/3 cup frosting and transfer to a small bowl.
+For the larger portion of frosting, add green food coloring; add orange food coloring to the smaller portion.
+Mix both frostings untl desired color is reached Add both frostings to their own pastry bag.
 For the green frosting, add a decorating tip of your choice to create the look of hair.
 For the green frosting, cutting a small hole in the corner of the pastry bag will suffice.

 Putting it all together

-Decorate the top of the chocolate cupcakes with the green frosting (to create the "hair" of the witch).
+- Decorate the top of the chocolate cupcakes with green frosting (to create the "hair" of the witch).

-Press an Oreo onto the top of the green frosting to create the brim of the hat.
+- Press an Oreo Thin cookie onto the top of the green frosting to create the brim of the hat.
 TIP: If needed, press down on the cookie in a way to help even out the frosting.

 - Add a small dollop (about 1 teaspoon or the size of a nickle) of orange frosting on top of the Oreo.

-Press an unwrapped Hershey's Kiss into the frosting, using even pressure so that a ring of orange frosting appears around the base of the Kiss (this creates the top of the hat).
+- Press an unwrapped Hershey's Kiss into the orange frosting, using even pressure so that a ring of orange frosting appears around the base of the Kiss (this creates a decorative wrap and top of the hat).